nanofuzz/nanofuzz/README.md

 # The NaNofuzz Mascot

 Meet NaNcy, the Silky Anteater!
 Silky anteaters are wonderfully-adapted, small, fuzzy creatures known to find and consume large quantities of bugs on a daily basis.
-Therefore, NaNcy is NaNofuzz' beloved mascot on our journey to find and eliminate more bugs.
+Therefore, NaNcy is NaNofuzz's beloved mascot on our journey to find and eliminate more bugs.

 ![image](https://avatars.githubusercontent.com/u/136026223?s=200&v=4)